 - Reminds you of the next service and missed service

 - Unique Design- The LUCAS is a piston-driven device with a suction cup at the bottom of the piston that guides delivery and follows the chest.
 The LUCAS is compact, lightweight, and easy to transport.

 History of LUCAS

-The process began by studying the physical effect of sudden cardiac arrest (SCA) on the human body and the importance of effective chest compressions during a rescue.
+- The process began by studying the physical effect of sudden cardiac arrest (SCA) on the human body and the importance of effective chest compressions during a rescue.
 The studies showed the necessity of good compressions if a favorable rescue was to be achieved.
-Because of a pigs similarity to human physiology, these creatures are enlisted in the noble research into how to save more human lives.
+Because of pigs' similarity to human physiology, these creatures are enlisted in the noble research into how to save more human lives.
 The studies performed on these pigs showed that the LUCAS technology could greatly improve coronary pressures and cerebral circulation compared to manual chest compressions.

-Early 2000s- Enter the engineers to make the promise of this new technological theory into a reality.
+- Early 2000s- Enter the engineers to make the promise of this new technological theory into a reality.
 The trick was to create a robust device that could withstand the rigors of rescuing people while being mobile and easy to use during a chaotic situation.

 What Does LUCAS Mean?